 When leasing a commercial building for rent, you become its tenant, rather than its owner.

-This is common for businesses in their early stages that don’t have the capital to buy real estate and to choose a commercial building for rent.
+This is common for businesses in their early stages that don’t have the capital to buy their own real estate.
+However, leasing can still be an affordable and beneficial option even when your business has grown enough to justify buying rather than renting.

 Learn what a commercial building for rent is and what it entails so that you can make the best decision for yourself and/or your business moving forward.

-Sometimes, people confuse leasing commercial property with renting residential property.
-It’s important for you to understand the differences between the two.
+It’s easy to confuse leasing commercial property with renting residential property.
+As a business owner or commercial property investor, it’s important that you understand key differences between the two.

 Here are some primary differences between a residential and a commercial building for rent:

 Commercial tenants are often businesses.
-This includes businesses of all sizes, such as startups that lack the capital to invest in their own commercial real estate.
+This includes businesses of all sizes, such as startups that lack the capital to invest in their own commercial real estate all the way up to large enterprises that may have multiple locations.

 The average residential tenant is under the age of 44 and is more likely to be living alone.

-For commercial property owners, commercial building for rent provides opportunities to generate long-term monthly income from commercial tenants that rent the space.
+For commercial property owners, commercial buildings for rent provide opportunities to generate long-term monthly income from commercial tenants that rent the space: Commercial leases tend to be longer than their residential counterparts.

-For businesses that want to lease a commercial building for rent, it is more cost effective to lease space over buying it.
+For businesses that want to lease a commercial building for rent, it is generally more cost-effective to lease space over buying it, but you should consult with a commercial real estate agent or broker to help you decide what’s best for your operation.

-A commercial building for rent allows new and established businesses to get their business off the ground at a reduced cost or to expand without having to buy more space and pay additional costs associated with it.
+A commercial building for rent also allows new and established businesses to get their business off the ground at a reduced cost or to expand without having to buy more space and pay the additional costs associated with doing so.

 There are different leases that landlords use to lease a commercial building for rent.
 These include the following.